Speed: The GCS ENCS Cluster

 2.1.2 Environment Set Up

 After creating an SSH connection to Speed, you will need to make sure the srun, sbatch, and salloc commands are available to you.
-Type the command name at the command prompt and press enter.
-If the command is not available, e.g., (“command not found”) is returned, you need to make sure your $PATH has /local/bin in it.
-To view your $PATH type echo $PATH at the prompt.
+To check this, type each command at the prompt and press Enter.
+If “command not found” is returned, you need to make sure your $PATH includes /local/bin.
+You can check your path by typing:

 Tip: the default shell for GCS ENCS users is tcsh.
 If you would like to use bash, please contact rt-ex-hpc AT encs.concordia.ca.